Psychotic Depression

 Can psychotic depression be treated?

-Yes, with medication and psychotherapy.
+Yes, treatment typically involves a combination of medication and psychotherapy.

 What medications are used to treat psychotic depression?